matrix-org/synapse/docs/replication.rst

 waits until the timeout for more updates.
 If the timeout expires and nothing happened then the server returns an empty response.

-However until the /sync API this replication API is returning synapse specific data rather than trying to implement a matrix specification.
+However unlike the /sync API this replication API is returning synapse specific data rather than trying to implement a matrix specification.
 The replication results are returned as arrays of rows where the rows are mostly lifted directly from the database.
 This avoids unnecessary JSON parsing on the server